-The Core at ACU is made up of three units in your Undergraduate (Bachelor) degree: two University Core Curriculum units (see below) and one Community Engagement unit, which is indicated in your Course Map.
-While studying Core Curriculum units, you’ll be in classes with students from other disciplines, ensuring different viewpoints and lively debate.
+The Core at ACU is made up of three units in your bachelor’s degree: two Core Curriculum units (selected from a range of options – see below) and one community engagement unit, which is indicated in your course map.
+While studying Core Curriculum units, you'll be in classes with students from other disciplines, ensuring different viewpoints and lively debate.

 Core Curriculum Units